bridge-codes/bridge/www/docs/bridge/server_calls.md

 # Server Side Calls

-You can directly call your handler(s) from the server by calling the `resolve` function of the handler.
+You can directly access the resolve function of any handler.
+Its type will be inferred automatically.

 ## Example